 This seriously saucy veggie burger is bursting with chipotle flavor.
 Loaded with veggies and crisped to perfection, it’s quite possibly my manliest veggie burger yet.

-Of course we can’t discuss the awesomeness of these chipotle black bean veggie burgers without talkig about the sauce.
+Of course we can’t discuss the awesomeness of these chipotle black bean burgers without talkig about the sauce.
 It’s straight-up marriage material.
 On a whim I branched out from my default Chipotle Aioli (also deliciously awesome) and chipotletized my husband’s honey mustard recipe.